sr-lab/pyrrho/README.md

 "matrix", 0.214285715
 ```

-As it is now impossibe for our users to select `hunter2` as a password because it is forbidden by the policy, its probability is now `0`.
+As it is now impossible for our users to select `hunter2` as a password because it is forbidden by the policy, its probability is now `0`.

 ### Proportional Reselection (Average Case)
 Most likely, when users are forced to select a password other than `hunter2`, they will do so proportionally to the remaining probabilities in the distribution.
-To model this, we can apply simple renormalization where for each password `p` its probability `P(p)` becomes `P(p) / 1 - P('hunter2')`.
+To model this, we can apply simple renormalisation where for each password `p` its probability `P(p)` becomes `P(p) / 1 - P('hunter2')`.
 This constructs a distribution that preserves the proportions of remaining passwords:

 ```
 password, probability